bforsbe/OccuPy/README.md

+# OccuPy
 A fast and simple python module and program to estimate local scaling of cryo-EM maps, to approximate occupancy, and optionally also equalise the map according to occupancy while suppressing solvent amplification.

 ![image](resources/cover.png)

-# Estimation of occupancy
+## Estimation of local scale/occupancy
-The primary purpose of `OccuPy` is to estimate the local map scale of cryo-EM maps.
-All regions in a cryo-EM map have pixel values that can be considered as drawn from some distribution.
-In well-resolved regions noise has been cancelled such that this distribution contains values above and below solvent.
-Decreased resolution or occupancy conversely results in values that are closer to solvent. `OccuPy` locates a region that exhibits the highest level above solvent, and utilizes this to place all other regions on a nominal scale between 0 and 1.
-This is a proxy for occupancy, under the assumption that there is limited flexibility.
-In maps exhibiting flexibility, the estimated map scale does not strictly represent occupancy, as `OccuPy` does not presently separate these factors in map value depreciation.
+The primary purpose of **OccuPy** is to estimate the local map scale of cryo-EM maps.
+All voxels in a cryo-EM map can be considered as drawn from a distribution defined by the characteristics of its neighborhood.
+In well-resolved regions noise has been cancelled such that this distribution contains values above and below that expected of the surrounding solvent.
+Decreased resolution or occupancy conversely results in values that are closer to solvent, and thus drawn from a distribution of lower variance.
+In essence, **OccuPy** locates the region that exhibits the highest variance, and utilizes this to place all other regions on a nominal scale between 0 and 1.
+Lower values are associated with increased variability (typically through flexibility), but under the assumption of limited variability, the estimated map scale is a measure of local mass.
+In maps displaying compositional heterogeneity, the local scale thus becomes a measure of macromolecular occupancy.

-# Amplification of partial occupancies
+## Modification of partial occupancies
-`OccuPy` can also amplify confidently estimated partial occupancy (local scale) in the input map by adding the `--amplify` or `--attenuate` option.
-To modify, one must also specify `--gamma`, which in simple terms is the power of the modification. `--gamma 1` means to do nothing, and higher values signify stronger modification.
-The limiting case of amplification is full occupancy at all non-solvent points.
-The limiting case for attenuation is 0 occupancy at all point where occupancy was less than 100%.
+**OccuPy** can also amplify confidently estimated partial occupancy (local scale) in the input map by adding the `--amplify` or `--attenuate` option.
+To modify, one must also specify `--gamma`, which in simple terms is the power of the modification, analogous to a traditional gamma correction factor. `--gamma 1` means to do nothing, and higher values signify stronger modification.
+Values higher than about 50 are largely pointless, as values in the range 2-5 are typically useful.
+A *very* high (limiting) limiting value of `--gamma 50` (or more) leads to
+- **amplification**: full occupancy at all non-solvent points.
+- **attenuation**:   no occupancy at all non-solvent points where estimated scale was less than 100%.

+NOTE: Values lower than 1 are not permitted, as it simply inverts the relationship between amplification and attenuation.

-# Solvent suppression
+## Solvent suppression
 Map scale amplification by inverse filtering would result in an extremely noisy output if solvent was permitted to be amplified.
-To mitigate this, `OccuPy` estimates a solvent model which limits the amplification of regions where the map scale is estimated as near-solvent.
-One can aid this estimation by providing a mask that covers non-solvent, permitting `OccuPy` to better identify solvent.
-This need not be precise or accurate, and `OccuPy` will amplify map scale outside this region if it is confident about the scale in such a region .
+To mitigate this, **OccuPy** estimates a solvent model which limits the amplification of regions where the map scale is estimated as near-solvent.
+One can aid this estimation by providing a mask that covers non-solvent, permitting **OccuPy** to better identify solvent.
+This need not be precise or accurate, and **OccuPy** will amplify map scale outside this region if it is confident about the scale in such a region .
 This is thus *not* a solvent mask in the traditional sense, but rather a solvent definition.
 Additionally, the estimation of the solvent model does NOT affect the estimated map scaling in any way, only the optional amplification.

 The suppression of solvent is not contingent on amplification - one can choose to supress solvent regions or not, irrespective of amplification.
-This acts as automatic solvent masking, to the extent that  `OccuPy` can reliably detect it.
+This acts as automatic solvent masking, to the extent that  **OccuPy** can reliably detect it.

-# Expected input
+## Expected input
-`OccuPy` expects an input map that has not been solvent-flattened (there should be some solvent somewhere in the map, where more is better). `OccuPy` may also work poorly where the map has been post-processed or altered by machine-learning, sharpening, or manual alterations.
+**OccuPy** expects an input map that has not been solvent-flattened (there should be some solvent somewhere in the map, where more is better). **OccuPy** may also work poorly where the map has been post-processed or altered by machine-learning, sharpening, or manual alterations.
 It has been designed to work in a classification setting, and as such does *not* require half-maps, a resolution estimate, or solvent mask.
 It will likely benefit if you are able to supply these things, but does not need it.